sasjs/sasjs.io/docs/log-parser.md

 Log parser
 ====================

-You can use this tool to parse the SAS log which is in JSON format.
-Result is plain text.
+You can use this tool to parse SAS Viya logs from JSON to plain text format.

 <link rel="stylesheet" href="https://unpkg.com/@clr/ui/clr-ui.min.css" />